Tamil literature: Periodicals

-The increasing demand of the literate public caused a number of journals and periodicals to be published and these in turn provided a platform for authors to publish their work.
+The increasing demand for literature caused a number of journals and periodicals to be published, and these in turn provided a platform for authors to publish their work.

 Rajavritti Bodhini and Dina Varthamani in 1855 and Salem Pagadala Narasimhalu Naidu's fortnightlies, Salem Desabhimini in 1878 and Coimbatore Kalanidhi in 1880, were the earliest Tamil journals.

 In 1882, G. Subramaniya Iyer started the newspaper Swadesamitran.
 It became the first Tamil daily in 1889.
-This was the start of many journals to follow and many novelists began to serialise their stories in these journal.
-The humour magazine Ananda Vikatan started by S.S.
-Vasan in 1929 was to help create some of the greatest Tamil novelists.
-Kalki Krishnamurthy (1899–1954) serialised his short stories and novels in Ananda Vikatan and eventually started his own weekly Kalki for which he wrote the enduringly popular novels Parthiban Kanavu, Sivagamiyin Sabadham and Ponniyin Selvan.
-Pudhumaipithan (1906–1948) was a great writer of short stories and provided the inspiration for a number of authors who followed him.
-The 'new poetry or pudukkavithai pioneered by Bharathi in his prose-poetry was further developed by the literary periodicals manikkodi and ezhuttu (edited by Si Su Chellappa).
+This was the start of many journals to follow and many novelists began to serialise their stories in these journals.
+The humour magazine Ananda Vikatan was started by S.S.
+Vasan in 1929.
+Kalki Krishnamurthy (1899–1954) serialised his short stories and novels in Ananda Vikatan and eventually started his own weekly Kalki for which he wrote the popular novels Parthiban Kanavu, Sivagamiyin Sabadham and Ponniyin Selvan.

+Pudhumaipithan (1906–1948) was a writer of short stories and provided the inspiration for a number of authors who followed him.
+The new poetry or pudukkavithai pioneered by Bharathi in his prose-poetry was further developed by the literary periodicals manikkodi and ezhuttu (edited by Si Su Chellappa).
 Poets such as Mu.
 Metha contributed to these periodicals.

-Tamil Muslim poets like Kavikko Abdul Rahman, Pavalar Inqulab, Manushyaputhiran and Rajathi Salma too have made significant contributions to social reforms.
-The pioneering fortnightly journal Samarasam was established in 1981 to highlight and cater to the ethnic Tamil Muslim community's issues.
+The writings of several Tamil Muslim poets such as Kavikko Abdul Rahman, Pavalar Inqulab, Manushyaputhiran and Rajathi Salma sparked a number of social reforms.

+The fortnightly journal Samarasam was established in 1981 to highlight and cater to the ethnic Tamil Muslim community's issues.
-Another remarkable work was done in Tamil novel field by Mu.Varatharasanar.[Agal vilakku] [Karithundu].
-And last but not least Akilan the unique Tamil novelist, short story writer and a social activist is famous for his works like 'Chithirapavai' 'Vengayinmaindan' 'Pavaivilaku'.